abhavk/bundler-testnet-client/README.md

 ```

 ## 3. Fetch the uploaded tx
-After uploading a DataItem,
+After uploading a data item, wait a few seconds (maximum of 10s) for the data to be included in the bundle and mined.

-First, trigger unbundling on the testnet with the following GET call:
+Then, trigger unbundling on the testnet with the following GET call:

 ```
 curl http://m-test.arweave.net:1984/mine
 ```

-Use the `GET /tx` endpoint to fetch the uploaded data item.
+Finally, use the `GET /tx` endpoint to fetch the uploaded data item.
 ```
 curl http://m-test.arweave.net:1984/<TX-ID>
 ```